 According to the Video Landscape report by IAB, digital video – especially mobile video – is the fastest-growing video type by consumption.
 Cisco, on the other hand, forecasts global consumer internet video traffic will make up 80% of all consumer internet traffic by 2019, up from 64% in 2014.
 It’s, therefore, a no-brainer that video content and ads are growing in popularity as better internet speed performance and online advancements make it fast and easy to watch videos on-the-go.

 In recent times, there has been a convergence of video consumption and distribution that’s literally driven new advertising opportunities.
 It is quite accurate to say that consumers are embracing digital video and it’s only right that marketers get involved as well because the sight, sound, and motion of video storytelling has unique advantages in attracting and engaging consumers, and also driving actions.

-Major social network platforms are prioritising video as a central part of their strategy and these mobile-centric platforms are increasingly becoming key components of video marketing strategies.
-Notable players in this space include Facebook, Twitter and Instagram, all have recently launched the ‘live video’ feature on their platforms.
+Major social network platforms are prioritizing video as a central part of their strategy and these mobile-centric platforms are increasingly becoming key components of video marketing strategies.
+Notable players in this space include Facebook, Twitter, and Instagram, all have recently launched the ‘live video’ feature on their platforms.

 According to Business Insider, video ads have an average click-through rate of 1.84% – higher than any other digital format and online video ads are getting three times more clicks on average than other digital ad formats (mobile, display, and rich media ads).

 The potential of video ads, for advertisers, would include;

 - Helping to recapture elusive audiences – reports have suggested that TV ratings are declining and viewers of a certain age are turning to their tablets, laptops and mobile devices to catch up on their favourite TV series and shows, as audiences tuning into live shows are significantly decreasing.